The Ultimate Insider’s Guide to Guilin (2022)

 Whether you are just visiting for a few days and only want to learn the basics or looking for a more robust, longer-term program, CLI can tailor a course and schedule based on your unique language learning needs.
 Contact us now to begin your Chinese language learning adventure in Guilin!

-Day Trip from Guilin: The Longji Rice Terraces
+Day Trip from Guilin: The Longsheng Rice Terraces

 The Dragon’s Backbone: General Information

-Travel only 62 miles (100 km) from Guilin and you’ll find yourself in a world apart: the famed terraces of Longji (龙胜梯田 Lóngshèng Tītián).
+Travel only 62 miles (100 km) from Guilin and you’ll find yourself in a world apart: the famed Longsheng Rice Terraces (龙胜梯田 Lóngshèng Tītián).

 Upon arrival, many visitors are captivated by the shingled roofs rising out of the mist like black gems embedded in an ocean of rice paddy green.